ap1eksh-a/Crud-nodejs/README.md

 ## Description

 This is a Node.js application that demonstrates basic CRUD (Create, Read, Update, Delete) operations with a MongoDB database.
-It allows you to manage data efficiently using RESTful APIs.

 ## Features